📞 Call 718.544.3000

 Therefore, an individual who advertises or practices in this area shall be a registered professional engineer in the State of New York.

-Only a Licensed Professional Engineers or a Registered Architect can assess structural sufficiency and capacity.
+Only a Professional Engineer or a Registered Architect can assess structural sufficiency and capacity.

 If you are not concerned about the structural integrity of the home or building, what are you looking for in the inspection?

 System Hot Water

 Contact Heimer Engineering℠

 Heimer Engineering℠ is happy to help you.
 Senior Staff members are available Monday through Friday from 9 AM to 5 PM.
 After 5 PM, please leave a message.
 Messages are checked during the day on Sunday, and Sunday evening through Thursday evening.
 Inspections are performed seven days a week.

 Heimer Engineering's℠ inspection fees are competitive with non-Engineer Home Inspector's fees, especially when you consider that many non-Engineers charge extra for termite inspections, swimming pools, etc.

 Inspection orders are taken by senior staff members.
 A real estate purchase is complex and you should be able to speak with someone who can answer your inspection questions.